June 18, 2013 - mikeyD

 How-To: Amazon Instant Video Under Linux

-Please see the Pipelight page for full directions on how to get sliverlight working flawlessly!
-Pipelight allows me also to play Amazon on demand video.
-This can be found at :
+Please see the Pipelight page for full directions on how to get flash working under Pipelight as an alternative method.
+Pipelight allows me also to play Amazon on demand video, as it seems to use compatible modules (you’ll see the same blue loading ring of Netflix).

 What I currently know: